atharvaarankalle/discovery/frontend/README.md

 3. Run `npm run dev` in the terminal to run the frontend.
 4. The frontend should now be hosted on http://localhost:5173/!

+## Frontend Tests

+These test the `SongCard` component using Vitest

+### Steps:

+1. Run `npm install` from the root of the frontend folder to install all the required testing dependencies
+2. To run the test cases, run `npm test`

 ## Frontend Tech

 - React w/ TypeScript